Jacalz/super-chameleon/README.md

 ## License

 - The code and the Godot project are shared under the `GPL-v3.0-or-later` license and was created by [Jacob Alzén](https://github.com/Jacalz).
+- All assets are shared under the `Creative Commons By-NC-SA 4.0` license´ and created by Hugo Ekekrantz.